-- A. With regard to the accounts reflected in the 2022 Yearly National Agency Report related to the funds for grant support under the Erasmus+ Programme, and drawn up for the expenditure incurred in the execution of the entrusted tasks: - the information is properly presented, complete and accurate; - the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management; - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning (a) the legality and regularity of the underlying transactions, (b) safeguarding of assets and information and (c) prevention, detection, correction and investigation and follow-up of fraud and irregularities; the underlying transactions comply with the applicable EU rules and contractual provisions. - B. [if applicable]With regard to the accounts related to the network[s] [National VET Team], [Eurodesk], [Erasmus+ SALTO Education & Training], [Erasmus+ SALTO Youth], [SALTO Resource Centre implementing European Solidarity Corps tasks], [European Solidarity Corps resource centre] and drawn up for the expenditure incurred in the execution of the entrusted tasks: - the information is properly presented, complete and accurate,
+- A. With regard to the accounts reflected in the 2023 Yearly National Agency Report related to the funds for grant support, as well as for Training and Cooperation Activities (TCA) and the DiscoverEU Learning Cycle for DiscoverEU participants, under the Erasmus+ Programme, and drawn up for the expenditure incurred in the execution of the entrusted tasks: - the information is properly presented, complete and accurate; - the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management; - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning (a) the legality and regularity of the underlying transactions, (b) safeguarding of assets and information and (c) prevention, detection, correction and investigation and follow-up of fraud and irregularities; the underlying transactions comply with the applicable EU rules and contractual provisions. - B. [if applicable] With regard to the accounts related to the network[s] [National VET Team], [Eurodesk], [Erasmus+ SALTO Education & Training], [Erasmus+ SALTO Youth], [SALTO Resource Centre implementing European Solidarity Corps tasks], [European Solidarity Corps resource centre] and drawn up for the expenditure incurred in the execution of the entrusted tasks:

-&lt;sup>28 Article 27 Regulation (EU) 2021/817 of the European Parliament and of the Council of 20 May 2021 establishing Erasmus+: the Union programme for education, training, youth and sport and repealing Regulation (EU) No 1288/2013; if applicable Article 24 Regulation (EU) 2021/888 of the European Parliament and of the Council of 20 May 2021 establishing the European Solidarity Corps Programme and repealing Regulations (EU) 2018/1475 and (EU) No 375/2014.
+&lt;sup>26 Article 27 Regulation (EU) 2021/817 of the European Parliament and of the Council of 20 May 2021 establishing Erasmus+: the Union programme for education, training, youth and sport and repealing Regulation (EU) No 1288/2013; if applicable Article 24 Regulation (EU) 2021/888 of the European Parliament and of the Council of 20 May 2021 establishing the European Solidarity Corps Programme and repealing Regulations (EU) 2018/1475 and (EU) No 375/2014.

-- the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management, - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning the legality and regularity of the underlying transactions; the underlying transactions comply with the applicable EU rules and contractual provisions. - C. [if applicable] With regard to the accounts reflected in the 2022 Yearly National Agency Report related to the funds for grant support under the European Solidarity Corps, and drawn up for the expenditure incurred in the execution of the entrusted tasks: - the information is properly presented, complete and accurate; - the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management; - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning (a) the legality and regularity of the underlying transactions, (b) safeguarding of assets and information and (c) prevention, detection, correction and investigation and follow-up of fraud and irregularities; the underlying transactions comply with the applicable EU rules and contractual provisions.
+- the information is properly presented, complete and accurate, - the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management, - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning the legality and regularity of the underlying transactions; the underlying transactions comply with the applicable EU rules and contractual provisions. - C. [if applicable] With regard to the accounts reflected in the 2023 Yearly National Agency Report related to the funds for grant support, as well as Networking Activities (NET) and the Training and Evaluation Cycle (TEC), under the European Solidarity Corps, and drawn up for the expenditure incurred in the execution of the entrusted tasks: - the information is properly presented, complete and accurate; - the expenditure was used for its intended purpose, as defined in the Delegation Agreement/Contribution Agreement, and in accordance with the principle of sound financial management; - the internal control system put in place complies with the contractual provisions, functions properly, is cost-effective and gives the necessary guarantees concerning (a) the legality and regularity of the underlying transactions, (b) safeguarding of assets and information and (c) prevention, detection, correction and investigation and follow-up of fraud and irregularities; the underlying transactions comply with the applicable EU rules and contractual provisions.